-Cities across New York State have developed are developing sustainability plans to address climate change, food insecurity, and other challenges confronting governments today.
-Some examples are:
+Cities across New York State have developed sustainability plans to address climate change, food insecurity, and other challenges confronting governments today.
+The Sustainability Plans for the ten regions of New York can be found at: http://www.nyserda.ny.gov/All-Programs/Programs/Cleaner-Greener-Communities/Regional-Sustainability-Plans.
+Some examples of city-wide plans are:

 - The City of Syracuse’s Sustainability Plan at http://www.syracuse.ny.us/sustainabilityplan.aspx;